Membership

 Additionally,

-• The Secretary is expected to
+• The Treasurer is expected to:

 General Nominating Committee Responsibilities